MrE-fpv/Pocket-Hertz-Hunter/README.md

 </div>

 ## Software
-For Enviroment & Software installation, please follow the orignal instructions:
+For Environment & Software installation, please follow the orignal instructions using this projects files:
 [You can find them here](https://github.com/odddollar/Hertz-hunter?tab=readme-ov-file#software).

 ## Usage